-For 30 years, the Mifne Clinic in northern Israel has been treating ever younger toddlers (currently up to the age of 2) with the unique and powerful method which they have devised and evolved, and which we are working to bring to the UK.
+For 30 years, the Mifne Centre in northern Israel has been treating ever younger toddlers (currently up to the age of 2) with the unique and powerful method which they have devised and evolved, and which we are working to bring to the UK.

 At its core, this is about engaging the child in communicative activities, by first providing a safe environment for them and then evoking their natural and innate sense of trust and of wanting to be part of the world around them, at an age before they properly detach from it.

 It is about giving the child a very real sense that everything is okay whatever is going on around them; that they can manage; that there is nothing terrible to be afraid of even if things seem to be going wrong; and thereby alleviating the deep anxiety that is at the heart of why autistic children do tend to separate themselves from their surroundings.